ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### Map

-The purpouse of Map is to take one JObject and convert it to another JObject.
-It supports tranformations (both custom and Built-in) and default values.
+The purpose of Map is to take one JObject and convert it to another JObject.
+It supports transformations (both custom and Built-in) and default values.

 A map can look something like this: